 If only it was just a neuter.
 Jerry was passing blood and severely underweight so we said not to neuter him.
 And then there was his “limp”, which we learned will cost close to $6k to fix.

-Update: Jerry had surgery to repair his fractured tibia (shinbone) April 12.
+Update: Jerry has been adopted!
+He had surgery to repair his fractured tibia (shinbone) April 12.
 Member donations during our 2023 Spring Membership Campaign got Jerry the surgery he needed.
 He has started PT and the prognosis for him walking normally is excellent.
-He will be available for adoption in few weeks.
-If you’re interested in learning more about this brave boy, please contact us.

 Injured and Abandoned

 Poor Henry.
 At only two he was found wandering in a local subdivision sleeping in someone’s carport.
 We learned his family moved the week before and left him.
 He has an injured rear leg (probably HBC—Hit By Car) and is moving slowly.
 He shows evidence of long-term neglect—his dew claws were curled around so badly they were growing back into his pads.
 We are getting him the help he needs, including sending his x-rays to an orthopedist to evaluate.

 Ginny came to us from Talledega, AL Animal Control.
 She is five and they said she has been running loose for years, unable to be caught and having frequent litters of pups.
 Ginny is heart worm positive and the skin on her neck is rotted out under the collar.
 She finally hauled up in a barn where a lady was feeding her and subsequently was caught and relinquished to Animal Control.
 Ginny has been spayed and placed with an NGPR foster but her feral habits are proving a challenge to manage.
 She requires Apoquel and receives medicated baths twice a week to mange her skin condition.